qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 GeoJSON specific parameters
 ---------------------------

-GeoJSON has some specific :guilabel:`Layer Options` available.
+When :ref:`exporting layers <general_saveas>` to GeoJSON, this format has some specific :guilabel:`Layer Options` available.
 These options actually come from GDAL which is responsible for the writing of the file:

 * :guilabel:`COORDINATE_PRECISION` the maximum number of digits after the decimal separator to write in coordinates.
 Defaults to 15 (note: for Lat Lon